Osprey

 2011 |

-Unusual circumstances 13 Oct – Two ringtails were seen quartering the Pondsbury area at dusk, having apparently arrived – along with other diurnal migrants – when murky conditions gave way to a clearance during the afternoon.
-Both left soon after first light the following morning, one circling up high over Tibbett’s, the other flying south at island-plateau height, just to the east of Castle Hill (T.J.
-Davis, T.A.
-Jones). |
+Summary Autumn – Two ringtails were seen quartering the Pondsbury area at dusk on 13 Oct, having apparently arrived – along with other diurnal migrants – when murky conditions gave way to a clearance during the afternoon.
+Both left soon after first light the following morning, one circling up high over Tibbett’s, the other flying south at island-plateau height, just to the east of Castle Hill (Tim Davis, Tim Jones).
+A ringtail was seen daily from 12 to 14 Nov. |

 2013 |